kiweed/anavaro/README.md

 	  -make sure medals are unique
 	  -edit medals
 	  -ACL who can add/edit medals
-	  -TO DO: Split Add and EDIT ACL
+	  -Split Add and EDIT ACL
 	  -Edit image of medals

   Global TO DO:
     Optimize and Clean code.